 Connected Vehicle Reference Implementation Architecture (CVRIA)

-The Intelligent Transportation Systems (ITS) Joint Program Office is pleased to announce a new effort, the “Connected Vehicle Reference Implementation Architecture (CVRIA),” a research effort whose key outcome is a Connected Vehicle Standards Development Plan.
+The Intelligent Transportation Systems (ITS) Joint Program Office is pleased to announce the “Connected Vehicle Reference Implementation Architecture (CVRIA),” a research effort whose key outcome is a Connected Vehicle Standards Development Plan.
 The effort will include development of:

 - A Connected Vehicle Reference Implementation Architecture as a basis for identifying standards.
 The architecture will identify the key interfaces of a connected vehicle environment which will support further analysis to identify standards.

 - A standards development plan that will allow identification and prioritization of the standards needed in support of connected vehicle implementation.
 Adoption of existing industry standards from other areas, adaption of existing standards as well as the need for the development of new standards will be considered.
 An architecture definition affording alignment with the National ITS Architecture and supporting consideration of connected vehicle implementations within the context of the National ITS Architecture.

 - Policy considerations for certification, standards, core system, and potentially other elements of the connected vehicle environment.

 This effort will support future standards development and testing activities.